Vyxal/Vyxal/README.md

    JVM-specific stuff is.
 It's the `__main__.py` of the project in a sort of a way.
 - `js` is where all the JS-specific stuff is.

-* The second pre-release/beta version will be made when up to and including `z` is implemented
+* The second pre-release/beta version will be made when up to and including `Z` is implemented